TRAVEL GUIDE TO THESSALONIKI

 MORE ABOUT THESSALONIKI GREECE

-Thessaloniki Greece, which lies in the Macedonia region, is the second-largest city in the country!
-Immediately upon arriving at Thessaloniki, you’ll realize that this city has an enduring history and rich culture!
-Wandering Thessaloniki town, you’ll come across many monuments mostly dating back to the Roman and Byzantine eras.
+Immediately upon arriving there, you’ll realize that this city has an enduring history and rich culture!
+Wandering around the town, you’ll come across many monuments mostly dating back to the Roman and Byzantine eras.

-Sightseeing is not the only thing to do in Thessaloniki!
-This town is perfect for endless strolls and city exploration.
-Walk along Thessaloniki beach promenade, have a coffee at the Aristotle Square, taste the local delicacies at Ladadika, and time travel to the past at Thessaloniki Old Town.
+Sightseeing is not the only thing to do there!
+Endless strolls and city exploration are a must!
+Walk along the beachfront promenade, have a cup of coffee at one of the coffeeshops of Aristotle Square, taste the local delicacies at Ladadika and time travel to the past in the Old Town!

-The location of Thessaloniki in the northern part of Greece makes it a perfect base for excursions in northern and central Greece.
-Thessaloniki has an airport, so you can reach it either by plane, or by train, bus, and car.
+The convenient location of Thessaloniki makes it a perfect base for excursions in the entire northern and central Greece and most particularly Halkidiki.

 PHOTOS OF THESSALONIKI / SHARE YOUR EXPERIENCES